Noxsios/ctf-slides/slides.md

 ## Approach

-- Looking at these four hashes, I idenfied that the first hash given in for each user ended in `AAD3B435B51404EE`.
+- Looking at these four hashes, I identified that the first hash given in for each user ended in `AAD3B435B51404EE`.
 - Searching online about this led me to [this](https://yougottahackthat.com/blog/339/what-is-aad3b435b51404eeaad3b435b51404ee) site.
 - This site explained that I was looking at a NT/LM hash.
   - "Typically if you see lots of  “404ee” at the end of the LM part you are up against a Windows 2008 (or later) domain which never required backwards compatibility."